themanyone/whisper_dictation/README.md

 Modify `dictate.py` and set your threshold audio level and device.
 Use `gst-inspect-1.0` to get a list of sources.
 The default `autoaudiosrc` should work in most cases.

-Modify `whisper_dictation.py` and, in the first line, set the location of Python to the one inside the virtual environment works with Whisper-JAX.
+If it complains about missing files, modify `whisper_dictation.py` and, in the first line, set the location of Python to the one inside the virtual environment works with Whisper-JAX.
 The one you installed everything in.
+The default for our usage is `/usr/bin/env python` which should load the one the current environment is using.
+But if you set this to the version of python inside the conda or venv environment, then you don't have to source or activate the virtual environment.
+You can just run it.

-The default for our usage is `/opt/conda/bin/`.
-You can also change the FlaxWhisperPipline to change the language, or use "openai/whisper-large-v2" if your video card has more than the 4Gb RAM that ours does.
+Also feel free to change the FlaxWhisperPipline to change the language, or use "openai/whisper-large-v2" if your video card has more than the 4Gb RAM that ours does.

 Try the examples on the [Whisper-Jax](https://github.com/openai/whisper_jax) page and make sure that is working first.